michelrbr/snake-game/README.md

 # snake-game
-A snake game for Android
+A snake game for Android used to test some game developing concepts